See the light before signing

 - Consumer protection information information is available at the Ontario Energy Board web site.

 This is a cautionary note about the rooftop solar installers going door-to-door.
 New Ontario Legislation prevents a valid contract from being signed at the door to give homeowners added time to think, and protection from high-pressure doorstep sales pitches.
-As the Parliamentary Assistant to the Ministry of Energy, I caution homeowners on rooftop home solar photovoltaic (i.e. that generate electricity) installations.
+While I was the Parliamentary Assistant to the Ministry of Energy, I cautioned (and continue to caution) homeowners on rooftop home solar photovoltaic (i.e. that generate electricity) installations.

 You need to read the contract very carefully, and have time to think about it, possibly consult a lawyer, and certainly verify the arithmetic.
 If the sales pitch is that the Ontario power grid will buy all the electricity your rooftop can produce at very high rates, close the door and stop right there.
 If it reads, or sounds, like it is just too good to be true, it probably is not true.